Explore the Discovery of Kirkdale Cave

 In 1821, many of the leading thinkers of the time were happy to explain the presence of these creatures in Britain through the traditional Biblical story of the Great Flood that made Noah famous.
 However, others attempted to apply careful scientific investigation to the cave.

 As news of its discovery spread, the theologian, geologist and palaeontologist William Buckland became involved.
-Buckland realised that Kirkdale Cave’s small opening was the only way into the cave – there had never been a larger entrance and it was therefore impossible for animals the size of those whose remains had been found to have ‘floated’ in during a flood.
+Buckland realised that Kirkdale Cave’s small opening was the only way into the cave – there had never been a larger entrance and it was therefore impossible for such large animals to have ‘floated’ in during a flood.
 He set about analysing the evidence to form another theory: that the cave had been the site of a prehistoric hyena den.

-The hyenas would have worked in groups to catch their prey, as well as scavenging on the bodies of larger animals, which they would drag back to the cave to eat.
+The hyenas would have worked in groups to catch their prey, as well as scavenging on the bodies of larger animals, which would have been dragged back to the cave.

 Original artwork by Tim Hopgood